Raknoche/Raknoche.github.io/_posts/2016-07-24-PoGo-Series-NaiveBayesClassifier.md

 TABLE OF CONTENTS

 Welcome back to our on-going Pokemon Go analysis series.
 In the previous post, we used Python's Tweepy package to collect tweets about each Pokemon Go team and store them in a text file.
-Some of the tweets mention the Pokemon Go teams in a positive light, while others denegrate the team that's mentioned.
+Some of the tweets mention the Pokemon Go teams in a positive light, while others denigrate the team that's mentioned.
 We'll be training a Naive Bayes Classifier to differentiate these two classes of tweets, but before we do that, we need to understand what a Naive Bayes Classifier is.

 In this post, we'll discuss the following topics: